amalsabu59/BMI-Calculator-/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-PurpleBooth for the README template.
-Note
-This is a sample README, you may need to adjust and extend it to fit your specific project and requirements.

 Please let me know if you have any other questions, I'd be happy to help.